TheodoreEhrenborg/tiny_stories_sae/docs/src/automatic_feature_examination.md

 ![GPT-4o's ranking of sparse autoencoder features and LM neurons](assets/llm_and_sae_clearness.svg)

-TODO Note that what I call neurons are the residual stream activations.
-Anthropic compared their autoencoder's interpretability to neurons in Claude's previous MLP layer.
+TODO Note that what I call neurons are the residual stream activations. i.e. the exact tensors I trained the SAE on

+Anthropic
+compared their autoencoder's interpretability to neurons in Claude's previous MLP layer.